Case: Ontario College of Teachers v. Bouragba, 2021 ONCA 508

 Master Brott makes an Order discontinuing the College’s defamation action and ordering “that the discontinuance shall be deemed a bar to any subsequent action or actions brought by the Plaintiff arising from the same causes of action asserted within this action.”
 (See para.
 5; Ontario College of Teachers v.
 Bouragba, 2021 ONSC 2204 (CanLII) at para.
 36).

 Mr. Bouragba files an appeal from the Order in the Court of Appeal and the Divisional Court.
 He then brings a motion to transfer his Divisional Court appeal to the Court of Appeal so they can be heard together.
 The Court of Appeal finds Mr. Bouragba fails to demonstrate that an appeal of Master Brott’s Order “lies to” the Court of Appeal for the purpose of the Courts of Justice Act, s.
 6(2).
 For the Court of Appeal, the Divisional Court is the “proper court” to consider this appeal.

-Section 6(2) of the Courts of Justice Act provides that the Court of Appeal has jurisdiction to hear and determine appeals the lie to the Divisional Court if “an appeal in the same proceeding lies to and is taken to the Court of Appeal”.
+Section 6(2) of the Courts of Justice Act provides that the Court of Appeal has jurisdiction to hear and determine appeals that lie to the Divisional Court if “an appeal in the same proceeding lies to and is taken to the Court of Appeal”.
 Mr. Bouragba filed an appeal in Divisional Court.
 The only question herein was whether his appeal against Master Brott’s Order is one which “lies to” the Court of Appeal.
 That meant bringing his appeal within the parameters of s.
 6(1)(d) of the Courts of Justice Act.